-Development standards include setbacks, height limits, site coverage, Floor Area Ration (massing), units per acre and more.
+Development standards include setbacks, height limits, site coverage, Floor Area Ratio (massing), units per acre and more.
 Staff is recommending that the City require the same general development standards by zoning district for the Mill Site as are currently operational throughout the City.
-However new development standards were created for the new zoning types (UR, V, CD and ME) and the Planning Commission should focus its review on these development standards.
+However new development standards were created for the new zoning types (UR, V, CD and ME) and Council direction is specifically requested with regard to these development standards.
+The Planning Commission's recommended revisions to the Development Standards are noted in red strike-out and underline in Attachment 3.